ABOUT

 Allotments

 Local councils have a long history of organising allotments in their communities.
-Allotments promote a healthy lifestyle by promoting being outside, moving and being active and a healthy diet.
+Allotments promote a healthy lifestyle by being outside, moving, being active, and having a healthy diet.
 NALC believes that local councils should encourage residents to use local allotments.

 Gyms